-Bank Validation in Payment Information Portlet in SAP SuccessFactors Employee Central
+Bank Validation in Employee Payment Information Portlet in SAP SuccessFactors Employee Central

 The Bank validation in the Employee Payment Information portlet in SAP SuccessFactors Employee Central (EC) is very important from Payroll standpoint.
 Obviously if information is incorrect employees won’t get salary in their bank accounts.
 I would like to share what I have seen with my clients.
 This can definitely become handy while configuring Bank validations or troubleshooting payment information.

 Payment information in EC is a self service portlet so there is high probability that employee may end up updating incorrect information.
 The bank details should be updated in compliance with country requirements.
 One important attribute of payment information is Routing number and customers want to make sure that it is correct.

 SAP has given few Deep validations.
 One relevant for us here is Bank Account Validations (Company System and Logo Settings -> Enable Bank Account validations).

 The validations are pre-delivered content for all countries supported by SAP.
 This can be downloaded from SAP help and imported in your system like any other data.
 Go to ‘Import and Export Data’ and Import this file by selecting the object ‘Country specific validations..’

 These validations can also be customized for every country (Manage Data -> Country specific validations).
 Though is not suggested to change these validations because SAP has configured this as per legal requirements for every country but just in case there is a legal change or customer specific requirement to support Integrations etc. then you can update this configuration.

 Firstly I would like to begin by saying that we have an MDF for Bank but not every customer enables it for various reasons.
 So I would like to divide this blog in two parts – When Bank MDF is enabled and when it is not.

 - Bank MDF is enabled in SuccessFactors Employee Central (EC)